KaranXNandkishore01/Karanp28/README.md

 - 🔭 I’m currently working on **The_bug_miner**

-- 🌱 I’m currently learning **Python,Machine learning and some latest AI tools to accelerate my professional work.**
+- 🌱 I’m currently learning **Python, Machine learning and some of the latest AI tools to accelerate my professional work.**

 - 👯 I’m looking to collaborate on **The_bug_miner**